Geboyi/krapani_project/Solution.md

 AWS Hybrid Three-Tier with Serverless Components and CI/CD:
 The architecture combines a traditional three-tier structure (web, app, database) with serverless components (Lambda functions) for flexibility and scalability.

+Requirements were to be able to handle mobile and web traffic:
+Mobile traffic is handled by the API gateway while web traffic is handled by the ALB.

+The architecture is fronted by cloudfront which will route traffic to either ALB or API Gateway based on the source of the request.
+Once traffic gets into the system we can use a completely serverless solution.

+__Option One - Serverless__

+For serverless, we use the lambda functions.
+Lambda-a is a routing lambda whose job is simply routing - it does not perform business logic.
+It route to lambda-b.

+Lambda-b is the main business logic function which will interact with other parts of the system.
+It will be deployed to have connectivity into the VPC so it can access the RDS, and ElastiCache services.
+Since it is the main processing function it is also made a target of the ALB, so the ALB can route to it.

+Since lambda function scale well in the face of increasing traffic this solution design will be capable of handling large volume of user traffic.

+All static content will be served from S3 and dynamic content from the lambda function.
+Cloudfront will cache some of the content hence improving user experience.

+Since it is supposed to be a global service with users all over the world I could consider using a database with global capabilities such as DynamoDB or Aurora.
+I may also want to use a global load balancer

+__Option two - Hybrid Solution__

+In this option, you also create a three tier architecture in the VPC to handle the web traffic.

 ## Flow Pattern:
 #### User Request:
 - User accesses application via Route 53 DNS service.
 - Route 53 directs request to CloudFront CDN for global content delivery.

-#### External ALB Distribution:
+#### Frontend:
-- CloudFront forwards request to an external Application Load Balancer (ALB) for traffic distribution.
+- CloudFront forwards request to an external Application Load Balancer (ALB) or the API Gateway for traffic distribution.
 It also delivers static assets stored in S3 bucket.
-- ALB routes request based on path and type:
+- CloudFront routes request based on path and type:
   + API Requests: To API Gateway for handling RESTful APIs.
-  + Web Requests: To web tier (S3) for static content.
+  + Web Requests: To exterior ALB for traffic distribution.

 #### Security and Authentication:
 - AWS WAF: Inspects and filters incoming traffic, blocking malicious requests.